-- If the green LED light on the outdoor unit PCB is ON, it indicates the compressor is OFF due to low pressure in the system. - Turn DIP Switch 1 to OFF after finishing (Normal Operation setting). - Only the first four DIP switches are used to set settings and functions.
+- If the green LED light on the outdoor unit PCB is ON, it indicates the compressor is OFF due to low pressure in the system. - Turn DIP Switch 1 to OFF after finishing (Normal Operation setting). - Only the first four DIP switches are functional on the LMU360, 420HHV.